Financial Assistance for Heart Transplant Patients

 Gregory Hal Wright was diagnosed with heart failure in 2007.
 With help from Help Hope Live, Greg rallied his community to help with the associated costs, including through press coverage, online donations, and in-person fundraisers with his alma mater.
 By the time Greg received a successful heart transplant in February 2020, his campaign had surpassed $18,000 raised.

-MOST COMMON TRANSPLANT EXPENSES
+MOST COMMON HEART TRANSPLANT EXPENSES

 Ready to Get Started?